sendbird/SendBird-SDK-Android/README.md

 ### Requirements

-The minimum requirements for the Chat SDKfor Android are:
+The minimum requirements for the Chat SDK for Android are:

 - `Android 4.0 (API level 14) or higher`
 - `Java 7 or higher`